 The simple name of this museum generates intrigue and mystery.
 What is behind the doors does not disappoint.

 The International Spy Museum is a treasure box of activities, workshops, and experiences for adults and youth alike.
-With a focus on the work of undercover agents, the International Spy Museum is a stop on your D.C. trip, and you will not want to miss.
+With a focus on undercover agents' work, the International Spy Museum is a stop on your D.C. trip, and you will not want to miss it.

-The MoPop, or Museum of Pop Culture, in Seattle, Washington takes the cake on exploring modern pop culture in a fun and interactive way.
+In Seattle, Washington, the MoPop, or Museum of Pop Culture, takes the cake to explore modern pop culture in a fun and interactive way.

 The Galesburg Railroad Museum